Kyrela/discore/README.md

 - `description`: the description of the bot, if any
 - `version`: the version of the bot, if any
 - `color`: the color that should be used in embeds, if any
+- `hot_reloading`: whether or not the bot should reload the cogs when they are modified.
+Also describe if localisations should be loaded from memory or from the disk.
 - `log`
   - `channel`: the channel where the information and errors should be logged, if any (int)
   - `file`: the file where the information and errors should be logged, if any
   - `level`: the level of logs to be displayed in the console.
 Can be one of `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`
   - `root`: whether or not the whole hierarchy of the bot should be logged
   - `format`: the format of the logs.
-The following variables can be used :
+The following variables can (but don't have to) be used:
     - `{asctime}`: the date and time of the log
     - `{name}`: the name of the logger
     - `{levelname}`: the level of the log